relaquan/CACC-and-EMS-for-ERELV-platoon/README.md

 This paper improves the economy of the extended-range electric logistics van (ERELV) platoon from two aspects of cooperative adaptive cruise control (CACC) and energy management strategy (EMS).
 Based on the DMPC algorithm, an Eco-CACC controller with the optimization goals of stability, comfort and energy-saving is designed.
 The multi-agent deep reinforcement learning (MADRL) algorithm is used to solve the EMS of the ERELV platoon.
+DQN, DDPG and MADDPG were used to solve the energy management strategy of extended range electric logistics platoon.

 ## Eco-CACC and MADRL EMS overall control framework
 ![论文图片](https://user-images.githubusercontent.com/69177652/225628593-3d345c6e-bc35-4cf5-81fa-339341a6799a.png)